influxdata/docs-v2/content/influxdb/cloud/process-data/common-tasks/downsample-data-quix.md

 Ensure you have a bucket for each of the following:

-- One to query unmodified data from in your InfluxDB v2 cluster
+- One to query unmodified data from your InfluxDB v2 cluster
-- The other to write downsampled data to in your InfluxDB v3 cluster
+- The other to write downsampled data into

 ## Create the downsampling logic

-This process reads the raw data from the input Kafka topic that stores data streamed from the InfluxDB v2 bucket, downsamples it, and then sends it to an output topic which is later written back to an InfluxDB v3 bucket.
+This process reads the raw data from the input Kafka topic that stores data streamed from the InfluxDB v2 bucket, downsamples it, and then sends it to an output topic which is later written back to another bucket.

 1. Use the Quix Streams library's `Application` class to initialize a connection to the  Kafka topics.